lhn1703/fpu_16bit/README.md

 - this FPU computes IEEE 754 half-precision binary floating-point format
 - there are four FPU operations: addition, subtraction, multiplication and division
 - currently, excess bits are truncated (can implement a rounding feature in the future)
+- this is a standalone computation unit, the other stages of computer architecture not imeplemented here
 # Half Precision FPU Diagram
 ![alt text](https://github.com/lhn1703/fpu_16bit/blob/main/documentation/fpu%20controls%20block%20diagram.png)
 # State Graphs